geraldview/git-strategy-demo/README.md

 # Git Strategy Demo
 This is a git repo to test Git practices.

+1. Changeset 1 from master branch
-2. This is the change from Master
+2. Changeset 2 from master branch